 This incessant spasm in the dark.

-I close my eyes and reach for some
+I close my eyes and reach for something ahead of me.

 Past my eyes